DanAddison/Songwriting/docs/live-looping.md

 # Live-Looping
 &copy; Dan Addison.
 All rights reserved.

+## Downsizing
+i don’t know what you want
+but if you do what you’ve always done
+you’ll get what you’ve always got
+and i don’t know what you want
+if you do what you’ve always done
+you’ll get what you’ve always got

+but oh, just let it drop

+it was an honest mistake
+when i looked back
+the shore was a mile away
+and we live once
+and if you do what you’ve always done
+you’ll get what you’ve always got

+but oh, just let it drop

+what else is there?
+i'm done downsizing
+what else is left?
+I am
+what else is there?
+i'm done downsizing
+what else is left?
+I am

 ## Mars
 strong is the pull of the earth
 slow is the going and how that hurts